 A preparer may print out both the Preparer and Entity Contact Certification pages at the same time.
-Once one of the Certification pages is printed, the accountability report is completed and locked.
+Once one of the Certification pages is printed, the cost report is completed and locked.
 If it is discovered that additional changes need to be made, the preparer must contact costinformationpfd@hhs.texas.gov for assistance getting the report(s) reopened.

-Certification pages must contain original signatures and original notary stamps/seals when uploaded to STAIRS.
-These pages must be maintained in original form by the provider.
-If these pages are not properly completed, the accountability report will not be processed until the provider uploads completed pages; if completed pages are not uploaded in a timely manner, the accountability report will not be counted as received timely and may be returned.
-If a report is returned, it is unverified and new certifications, dated after the report has been reverified will have to be uploaded.
+Certification pages may be digitally signed (Digital Signature Policy) or must contain original signatures and original notary stamps/seals when uploaded to STAIRS.
+These pages must be maintained in their original form by the provider.
+If these pages are not properly completed, the cost report will not be processed until the provider uploads completed pages; if completed pages are not uploaded promptly, the cost report will not be counted as received timely and may be returned.
+If a report is returned, it is unverified and new certifications, dated after the report has been re-verified will have to be uploaded.